 WHO SHOULD ATTEND: Entry level drilling engineers, rig supervisors, drilling supervisors (company men), geologists, and other personnel that need to advance their knowledge into the basic theory of oil and gas well drilling and engineering.

-COURSE DESCRIPTION: This course is designed as an overview of well drilling and introduction to the principals that govern operation margins for land drilling.
-It is designed to give personnel that have little working knowledge of a drilling rig, insight into how the rig operates and the logistics of carrying out operations on a land rig.
-Further, students with a high level working knowledge of the mechanics associated with drilling operations such as senior rig personnel and field supervisors will gain an understanding of the engineering principals associated with downhole operations.
+COURSE DESCRIPTION: This course gives students an overview of well drilling and an introduction to the principles that govern operation margins for land drilling.
+It is designed to give insight into how the rig operates and the logistics of carrying out operations on a land rig to those that have little working knowledge of a drilling rig.
+Furthermore, participants with a high level working knowledge of the mechanics associated with drilling operations (such as senior rig personnel and field supervisors) will gain an understanding of the engineering principles associated with downhole operations.

 - Understand the basic mechanical components of a modern conventional land drilling rig and their interactions throughout the drilling process.

 - Gain knowledge of basic fluids used in drilling and the mechanics principles of drilling fluid flow in drill strings and annuli.

 - Understand basic selection factors for choosing drillstring components and BHA design.